 Your ability, to share some of your vulnerability, can increase the capability of others.

 Please note, I said “some.”
-As I am not suggesting you bare the entirety of your soul to those you lead*.
+As I am not suggesting you lay bare the entirety of your soul to those you lead*.
 There is wisdom, and merit, in those you have leadership responsibility for having an appropriate regard for you knowing/having experience of a little bit more or being on the journey a little bit longer, meaning you might be able to help them figure some stuff out. – Don’t you just luv my leadership lingo?

 Vulnerability is a part of life.
 Our authenticity and transparency with regards to it makes clear that we are all works-in-progress, we all have a story with some less than perfect chapters, and we are all engaged in this corporate journey that is this thing called life.